camilolaiton/Artificial_Intelligence/README.md

   This algorithm makes a new maze each time it is run.
 It uses the maze generation algorithm, you can find some information about it [here](https://en.wikipedia.org/wiki/Maze_generation_algorithm).

 ## GeneticAlgorithm
-  This algorithm tries to get an string by evolving an initial population.
-I'll upload more examples about this topic over the time.
+  This algorithm tries to get a string by evolving an initial population.
+I'll upload more examples about this topic overtime.

 ## ImportantStuff
-  There are some examples that are not finished yet, if you want to clone one of my projects you can do it without problem but just let me know in a message what you made with it, I also want to learn more! =D
+  There are some examples that are not finished yet.
+If you want to clone one of my projects you can, but just let me know in a message what you made with it, I also want to learn more! =D